tacaswell/tacaswell.github.io/content/intermediate-git.md

 commit any developer on any computer has ever created and any given computer only ever has a sub-graph of the full history.

-While technically pure, fully distributed collaboration is deeply impractical.
+While technically possible, pure, fully distributed collaboration is deeply impractical.
 Almost every project has socially picked a central repository to be considered the "cannonical" repository.
 For example for Matplotlib [matplotlib/matplotlib](https://github/matplotlib/matplotlib) is _the_ ground